 The stalk functor

 sends a sheaf $\bcF $ on $\bcX _{\Nis \mhyphen \et \mhyphen \type }$ to the colimit

 of the functor $\bcF |_{\bcN _P^{\op }}$.

-Once again, we should not forget here that the stack functor $\stalk _P$ depends on the definition of a neighbourhood, and the latter depends on the choice of the functor $u_P$, see Section 7.31 in \cite{StacksProject}.
+Once again, we should not forget here that the stack functor $\stalk _P$ depends on the definition of a neighbourhood, and the latter depends on the choice of the functor $u_P$, see Tag 00Y3 in \cite{StacksProject}.

-Now, as finite limits commute with filtered colimits, if the category $\bcN _P$ is cofiltered, the stalk functor $\stalk _P$ is left exact, and item (3) of Definition 7.31.2 in \cite{StacksProject} holds true as well, and the stalk functor $\stalk _P$ gives rise to a point of the topos $\Shv (\bcX _{\Nis \mhyphen \et \mhyphen \type })$, see Lemma 7.31.7 in \cite{StacksProject}.
+Now, as finite limits commute with filtered colimits, if the category $\bcN _P$ is cofiltered, the stalk functor $\stalk _P$ is left exact, and item (3) of Tag 00Y5 in \cite{StacksProject} holds true as well, and the stalk functor $\stalk _P$ gives rise to a point of the topos $\Shv (\bcX _{\Nis \mhyphen \et \mhyphen \type })$, see Tag 00YA in \cite{StacksProject}.
 If this is the case, it gives us the well-behaved stalks

 and

 at the point $P$.